SpektraSystems/Introduction-to-Hyperscale-Citus-on-Azure-Database-for-PostgreSQL/Exercise4.md

   ![](Images/query2.png)

 The payload field of github_events has a JSONB datatype.
 JSONB is the JSON datatype in binary form in Postgres.
-The datatype makes it easy to store a flexible schema in a single column.
-Postgres can create a GIN index on this type, which will index every key and value within it.
+The datatype makes it easy to store a flexible schema in a single column, and lets you query JSON elements directly and perform complex logic on values within.
+Postgres can create multiple advanced indexes here, including GIN indexes which index every key/value pair within the JSONB element.
 With an index, it becomes fast and easy to query the payload with various conditions.

 Let's go ahead and create a couple of indexes before we load our data.

-8.In the bash console copy and paste the following to create the indexes and press Enter.
+7.In the bash console copy and paste the following to create the indexes and press Enter.

 ```
 CREATE INDEX event_type_index ON github_events (event_type);